jtheisen/basic-bundles/readme.md

 Appveyor build status: ![Build status](https://ci.appveyor.com/api/projects/status/s2xe2fsebnmlxqgf?svg=true)

+For a getting started guid, please see the wiki.

 ## Usage

 You define a number of files and bundles in some static class that is